abbotto/rectangular/README.md

 - An `app compiler` that finds and compiles required files for you.
 - Support for `PUG` syntax so you can write cleaner HTML templates.
 - Support for `ES6` syntax so you can write modernized JavaScript.
+- Support for `SASS` for awesome stylesheets.
+- Support for `autoprefixer`.
+- Support for `stylelint`.

 ---